-Based on the NPF data above, it can be seen that the average Non-Performed Financing Financing during the period from 2014 to 2017 was 4.74%.
+Based on the NPF data above, it can be seen that the average Non Performed Financing for the period from 2014 to 2017 is 4.74%.

-Research on Non-Performed Financing on Sharia Banks has been carried out by researchers previously referred to as Solihatun, conducting research on Non-Performing Financing Analysis of Sharia Commercial Banks in Indonesia in 2007-2012, June 2014 with the conclusion that Financing for deposit ratios significantly affected NPF, Return on Asset has a significant negative effect on NPF and Inflation has no significant positive effect on NPF.
+Research on Non-Performed Financing on Sharia Banks has been carried out by researchers previously referred to as Solihatun (2014) conducting research on Non-Performing Financing Analysis of Sharia Commercial Banks in Indonesia in 2007-2012, June 2014 with the conclusion that Financing for deposit ratios significantly affected NPF, Return on Asset has a significant negative effect on NPF and Inflation has no significant positive effect on NPF.

-Sri Mulyaningsih and Iwan Fakhruddin, examined the Effects of Non-Performing Mudharabah and Non-Performing Financing on Musyarakah Financing on profitability on profitability in Islamic Commercial Banks, January 2016, with the results of the study concluded that NPF Mudharabah had no negative effect but had a significantly positive effect and NPF Musyarakah does not affect the profitability of Syari'ah Bank.
-Bailani Qodar, conducted research on PT Bank Syariah Mandiri Non-Performing Finance, in 2016, with the conclusion that the factor causing the problematic financing (NPF) in Bank Mandiri Syariah was due to not tight regulation in the business unit, customer business decline, and side streaming.
+Mulyaningsih & Fakhruddin (2016) examined the Effects of Non-Performing Mudharabah and Non-Performing Financing on Musyarakah Financing on profitability on profitability in Islamic Commercial Banks, January 2016, with the results of the study concluded that NPF Mudharabah had no negative effect but had a significantly positive effect and NPF Musyarakah does not affect the profitability of Syari'ah Bank.
+BailaniQodar, conducted research on PT Bank SyariahMandiri Non-Performing Finance with the conclusion that the factor causing the problematic financing (NPF) in Bank MandiriSyariah was due to not tight regulation in the business unit, customer business decline, and side streaming.

-Nurimansyah Setivia Bakti, conducted a research on DPK, CAR, ROA AND NPF Analysis on Financing in Sharia Banking, in 2017 with the results of research that DPK, CAR, ROA, and NPF had a significant influence on Syari'ah Commercial Bank Financing, where deposits have a significant for financing, CAR and ROA has no effect on financing but on NPF has a negative effect and does not have a significant effect on financing .iah Ayu Legawati and Ari Prasetio, conducted research on the effect of financing based on the type of use on NPF in Islamic banks and Sharia Business Units in Indonesia , in 2016, with the results of research on Working Capital Financing partially having a significant effect on Non Performing Financing.
-Investment Financing partially has a significant effect on Non-Performing Financing and Consumer Financing has a nonsignificant effect on Non-Performing in the Islamic banking industry in Indonesia.
+Bakti (2018) conducted a research on DPK, CAR, ROA AND NPF Analysis on Financing in Sharia Banking, with the results of research that DPK, CAR, ROA, and NPF had a significant influence on Syari'ah Commercial Bank Financing, where deposits have a significant for financing, CAR and ROA has no effect on financing but on NPF has a negative effect and does not have a significant effect on financing.
+Legowati & Prasetyo (2016) conducted research on the effect of financing based on the type of use on NPF in Islamic banks and Sharia Business Units in Indonesia with the results of research on Working Capital Financing partially having a significant effect on Non Performing Financing.
+Investment Financing partially has a significant effect on Non-Performing Financing and Consumer Financing has a non-significant effect on Non-Performing Financing in the Islamic banking industry in Indonesia.
 And working capital financing, investment financing, and consumption financing simultaneously have an influence on Non-Performing Financing in the Islamic bank industry in Indonesia.

-Rukhul Amin, Haqiqi Rafsanjani, and Abdul Mujib, conducted research on the Factors that Influence Non-Performing Financing: Case studies on Banks and Sharia BPR in Indonesia, 2017.
-With the conclusion, macroeconomic variables in the long run affect the ability of customers to repay funds the financing provided, the amount of the rate of return and total financing in the long run also affects the default of a customer and financing risk is one of the risks that can undermine the banking industry, so banks must have a good risk management system.
+Amin, Rafsanjani, & Mujib (2018) conducted research on the Factors that Influence Non-Performing Financing: Case studies on Banks and Sharia BPR in Indonesia.
+With the conclusion, macroeconomic variables in the long run affect the ability of customers to repay funds the financing provided, the amount of the rate of return and total financing in the long run also affects the default of a customer and financing risk is one of the risks that can undermine the banking industry, so banks must have a good risk management system (Arifin, 2009).

-Maidalena, conducted research on the Analysis of Non-Performing Financing (NPF) Factors in the Sharia Banking Industry, in 2107, with the conclusion of his research that Credit is a risk asset owned by the Bank, therefore the Bank must maintain and secure it so that the possibility of suffering losses can be avoided.
+Maidalena (2014) conducted research on the Analysis of Non-Performing Financing (NPF) Factors in the Sharia Banking Industry with the conclusion of his research that Credit is a risk asset owned by the Bank, therefore the Bank must maintain and secure it so that the possibility of suffering losses can be avoided.

-Supervision must be carried out by the Bank so that the credit provided can be properly maintained.
+Supervision must be carried out by the Bank so that the credit provided can be properly maintained (Greuning & Iqbal, 2011).
 Credit supervision can be carried out on the internal Bank, especially in the implementation of credit and administrative credit, as well as on debtors as credit recipients, in addition to external factors that affect credit quality are debtors, government policies and macroeconomic conditions.
-Debtor factors caused by the inability to repay loans that have been received include due to the use of credit that saves.
+Debtor factors caused by the inability to repay loans that have been received include due to the use of credit that saves (Faiz, 2010).